Noon Kiwanis Blog

 At our February 11th Lynden Noon Kiwanis meeting, we heard from Shannon Elmendorf, Director of Community Resilience & Opportunity at Whatcom Community Foundation.
 She presented an overview of the wonderful work the Foundation does, ‘amplifying Whatcom philanthropy‘ by way of:

-Shannon also gave a historical overview and a current status report on the funding sources available to Whatcom flood communities.
-She shared about their strong partnership with Whatcom Long Term Recovery, including what work they have been doing together, along with others, to recover families to wholeness at home again as well as funding towards rebuilding resiliency into our community’s longer term.
+Shannon also gave a historical overview and a current status report on the funding sources available particularly to Whatcom flood communities.
+She shared their strong partnership with Whatcom Long Term Recovery, including the work they have been doing together, along with others, to recover families to wholeness at home again as well as funding towards rebuilding resiliency into our communities for the longer term.

 Skookum Kids Presentation